XZES40/XZES40-Transformer/README.md

 It achieves these by:

-- Processing documents in parallel.
+- **IMPLEMENTED** Processing documents in parallel.
-- Using an in-memory cache to store processed documents.
+- **IMPLEMENTED** Using an in-memory cache to store processed documents.
-- Using [FPM][fpm] to package the application.
+- **NOT IMPLEMENTED** Using [FPM][fpm] to package the application.
-- Using the [Apache Webserver][apache] to handle requests.
+- **IMPLEMENTED** Using the [Apache Webserver][apache] to handle requests.
-- And of course developing in the Open!
+- **IMPLEMENTED** And of course developing in the Open!

-For a complete guide about the *design* and *purpose* of this project refer to our [Course LaTeX Documents Repository][capstone-repo].
+For a complete guide about the *design* and *purpose* of this project refer to our [LaTeX Documents Repository][capstone-repo].

 ## How do I use this?

-This software is in the pre-pre-pre-unusable-Alpha stages right now so there's not much to *use*.
-As the project develops further build and usage instructions will develop.
+The easiest way to use the application is to run a small Virtual Machine using Vagrant.
+The application is designed to be run on Apache, but it is not encouraged that you install, run, or develop the application on your personal machine.

+Vagrant is a CLI interface for pulling, provisioning, and running Virtual Machines with arbitrary backends; think VirtualBox or VMWare.
+It runs on Linux, BSD, Windows, and MacOS.

+Once you have Vagrant installed and setup on your system you should be able to run `vagrant up`.
+Once the machine is setup it will give you a URL to visit in your local web browser.
+Visit that page and you'll be using the application!

+For information on running the application with Vagrant, see the `vagrant` directory's README file.

 ## Where is everything?

-The code is contained in the `xzes40` directory.
+The code is contained in the `xzes` directory.
-In that directory we have the following projects:
+In that directory we have the following project components:

-- `transformer` is the C++ application which actually processes XML and XSLT documents.
+- `transformer` is the part of the project that acutally performs XML transformations.
-- `cgi-glue` (pending) is the bridge between the backend (`transformer`) and frontend (`frontend`).
+- `cgi-glue` is the bridge between the transformer and web UI.
-- `frontend` (pending) is the frontend application used to access the backend application.
+- `frontend` is the web interface for the application to request XML transformations.

 Each of these directories has a README of it's own explaining what it is and how it works.